resque/resque/README.markdown

 * You need multiple queues
 * You don't care / dislike numeric priorities
-* You don't need to persist any Ruby object ever
+* You don't need to persist every Ruby object ever
 * You have potentially huge queues
 * You want to see what's going on
 * You expect a lot of failure / chaos